rodrinoblega/client-form3/README.md

 In order to use de client you should:

 - Execute `go get github.com/rodrinoblega/client-form3` to download de go module
-- Import `github.com/rodrinoblega/client-form` and generate a new service with a URL and a timeout
+- Import `github.com/rodrinoblega/client-form` and generate a new service with an URL and a timeout
 - Import `github.com/rodrinoblega/client-form3/src/useCases/output` to be able to handle the client's inputs and outputs through Account dto
 - Execute `Create`, `Fetch` or `Delete` from the service
 - Example: